 “Isn’t this against the rules?”

-Covering your bases: How to do this safely
+Covering your bases: How to do this without getting in trouble

 Realistically, there is no way for Amazon to have any idea why someone is buying your books, or have any idea they are being paid to do so.
 This is a virtual impossibility.